abhijit84842/FulL_StacK_DevelopmenT_2024/React + Framework/Next Js 2024/post_api_with_mongodb/README.md

 - Declear state for adding values in input fields.
 - Call API and display data
 - Test API with POSTMAN

+# Delete API with MongoDB

+- Make API in delete product.
+- Test API with Postman.
+- Integrate DELETE API with UI
+- Add no cashe in GET Api
+- Test data with MongoDB